 The idea of a harm-reduction program is that while drug possession and use are illegal, it’s important to reduce adverse effects as much as possible.

-The Recovery Village Palm Beach offers personalized, evidence-based addiction treatment.
+The Recovery Village Palm Beach at Baptist Health offers personalized, evidence-based addiction treatment.
 If you would like to learn more about available programs, contact us today.

 WPTV Webteam.
 “Palm Beach Co. adopts needle-exchange program.”
 WPTV West Palm Beach, July 2, 2019.
 Accessed August 18, 2019.